 To get started you first need to download the Nanoleaf Desktop app.

 From that app, you can then add in your devices - choosing which light panels you want to use and which rooms they're in.
 You can use this app to then mirror not only what's on the screen, but also which screen.
 So if you have multiple monitors, for example, you can choose to set the different light panels to mirror different screens.

 You do need this app running on a laptop or computer though, so it can't necessarily be used to mirror what's on your TV unless you play Netflix (for example) to it via a laptop.

 However, you can do some neat things with this system.
-For example, you can resize the panels and choose which parts of the screen they're mirroring.
+For example, you can choose which parts of the screen the lights are mirroring and how.